- On Leave until Dec 2016

 2013.
 Pinay on the Prairies: Filipino Women and Transnational Identities.
 Vancouver: UBC Press.

 2012.
 Feminism and Migration: Cross-cultural Engagements (editor).
-The Netherlands: Springer
+London and New York: Springer

 2010.
 Gender, Religion and Migration: Pathways of Integration (co-edited with Vivienne SM.
 Angeles).
 Lanham, Maryland: Lexington Books.